 And our Nagios Core app is now running on Kubernetes cluster.

-And that is pretty much it on our step-by-step guide on deploying an Application on Kubernetes Cluster.
+And that is pretty much it on deploying an Application on Kubernetes Cluster.

 Conclusion